-I

 What is the First Nations tax?
-How to complete Form GST499-1 FNT collected or collectible for more than .
-6

-Who will collect the FNT? one band council 7

-Taxable supplies Small supplier Line-by-line instructions 7

-How to complete your GST/HST return .
-9

-What is subject to the FNT?Alcoholic beverage means: Informing your customers .
-10

-Fuel means: 6 Listed products 10
+5 Who will collect the FNT?
+Taxable supplies Small supplier 5 What is subject to the FNT?
+Alcoholic beverage means: Fuel means: Tobacco product means: 6 6 How will the FNT be reported?

-Tobacco product means: For more information 11

-How will the FNT be reported?
 6